 - If you would like to embed your project on a webpage then copy the embed code.

-A Public project is an aesthetically clean and user-friendly read-only view of your project.
+A Public project has a stylish, user-friendly read-only view of your project.
 It is designed for easy consumption of information on devices of all shapes and sizes.
 Users can scroll through the task list, open tasks for further details, search and share the public project with others.

-Users can click on any particular task to view the task description, attachments, subtasks and other task fields.
+Users can click on any task to view the task description, attachments, subtasks and other task fields.
+On each project, you control which fields they can see.

 Share Button on the Public View of the Project

-Users viewing the public project can click on the Share button to access sharing details.
+Anyone viewing the public project can click on the Share further share and embed the public project.

 Embed Code: Embed your task view into any website.
 Simply copy the embed code and drop it on the webpage you will like to display the details.